 As a serial griller, I knew that my version had to start with smoke.
 Figuring out the best way to introduce it turned out to be the biggest challenge!
 For my first stab at smoked sweet potatoes, I tried cooking them whole on the grill over moderate indirect heat.
 It seemed like an efficient plan but ended up taking nearly 2 hours.
 When the orange-hued flesh was finally soft, a quick sample left behind nothing but the bitter taste of disappointment: no smoke flavor!
 While I am not a scientist, my guess is that the skins are simply too thick and dry to take on any smoke.

-Next, I decided to cut the sweet potatoes into 1-inch cubes prior to smoking them.
+Next, I decided to cut the sweet potatoes into 1 inch (2.5 cm) cubes prior to smoking them.
 This method softened the sweet potatoes significantly faster, but the surfaces of the cubes dried out and there was still very little smoke flavor.